 6/25/18 the kit apparently has now gone from out of stock to officially no longer in production

 4/27/18 I have been able to develop some fabrics using two knit carriages selecting needles from opposite sides, though the lace carriage will not select from the right if the knit carriage is also selecting from the left.
-The posts include altering a knit carriage to use as the second one to select needles as an alternative to changing ribber settings between normal and pattern knitting, and an addition to post on combining KC patterning with racking
+The posts include altering a knit carriage to use as the second one to select needles as an alternative to changing ribber settings between normal and pattern knitting, and addition to posting on combining KC patterning with racking

 I had been told my kit would be replaced due to persistent patterning error issues.
-Sales are presently on hold while hardware is reviewed, and work is being done on a new version of software, so any changes in status are to be determined.
+Sales are presently on hold while the hardware is reviewed, and work is being done on a new version of the software, so any changes in status are to be determined.

-3/ 31/ 18 At present there is no English text manual for using the software, or a quick start guide.
+3/ 31/ 18 At present there is no English text manual for using the software or a quick start guide.
 I am sharing some of the differences and similarities in actions I have noted between the unaltered 910 and those of the hack, beginning with settings, and including a few tidbits gleaned from support as I encountered patterning problems.
 They may be of interest to those making the transition after previous knitting experience and familiarity with the machine, or to anyone curious about the program and some of its features and differences.

 When the pattern selector is down, the pattern is centered on green #1 (right of 0).
-This means if the pattern is an even number, say 24 stitches, then the pattern’s limits are green 12 and yellow 12.
+This means if the pattern is an even number, say 24 stitches, then the pattern limits are green 12 and yellow 12.
 If the pattern is an odd number of stitches the pattern limits are yellow 12 and green 13, the center being green #1.
 With an odd number of needles, Ayab places the larger number of needles on the left, its orange (yellow) side.

-At present there is no cover readily available for the machine once the unit is installed, so the left side of the main bed remains exposed.
+At present, there is no cover readily available for the machine once the unit is installed, so the left side of the main bed remains exposed.

 Though beeps heard upon preparing to preselect the first row from left to right are described as a triple beep, I hear them as a triple set of multiple beeps with pauses between.
-Not taking the time to “hear” them all will result in patterning errors from the get go.
+Not taking the time to “hear” them all will result in patterning errors from the get-go.
 Be sure to hear the beep and see the flashing of the unit before reversing carriage direction.
 Clear the left turn mark at least periodically while knitting.
 If you have experience with any production knitting on the unaltered machine you may feel the knitting speed is slowed when using the software and cable for downloading each row as opposed to that with which the mylar scanner accomplished the same task.

-Ayab can be set for infinite repeat in length, the function was automatic on the mylar unless one made the choice to stop at any point.
+Ayab can be set for an infinite repeat in length, the function was automatic on the mylar unless one made the choice to stop at any point.
 A single repeat on the mylar was enough to program across the width of the needle bed, with ayab the full width of the pattern must be programmed, so designs need to be tiled accordingly.

 The hardware install is fairly straightforward.